Wild morning pretties! Today, we’re making homemade micellar water, a completely natural and vegan cleanser, moisturizer, and a toner.

 But, I needed something I could actually bring with me whenever I go, so I decided it’s a high time to make my homemade micellar water again.

-I’ll show you how to make your own micellar water.
-For those of you who believe your skin is already oily, use a non-comedogenic oil (the kind of oil that doesn’t clog pores).
+I’ll show you how to make your own micellar water (you’ll see how simple cleansing micellar water ingredients really are).
+For those of you who believe your skin is already oily, use a non-comedogenic oil (the kind of oil that doesn’t clog pores, see the list on the best non-comedogenic oils).
 In my recipe, I use argan oil, which is already non-comedogenic.

 Some other non-comedogenic oils include: